lucidchain/docs/docs/Features/Synchronizating a service chain/Synchronizating a service chain.md

 We call service chain synchronization to the process of updaating your current service chain.
 In order to keep all the data, your current service chain will be marked as **DEPRECATED** and it will be substituted by the updated one.
 This way you can keep all the issues and other configurations without losing the oportunity to add new things to your service chain.

 <Disclaimer>
 This is not a definitive solution and we are working to improve it soon.
-Lucid Chain actually renames everything with the prefix *"_DEPRECATED_"* and adds the synchronization date.
+Lucid chain actually renames everything with the prefix *"_DEPRECATED_"* and adds the synchronization date.
 Then it creates a new service chain using the synchronization yaml.
 In future versions this will be more complex.
 </Disclaimer>

 :::important